 - 1. EG units covered by Horizon Power's LV EG connection Technical Requirements. - 2.
 EG units covered by the Technical Requirements for medium or high voltage (MV/HV) connected EG's. - 3.
 Non IES systems. - 4.
-Electric vehicles, unless the on-board battery storage system is capable of exporting to the LV network and the connection falls within one of the subcategories in Section 1.2 (in which case the requirements shall apply). - 5.
+Electric vehicles, unless the electric vehicle charger being installed has the capability to export electricity into either the Consumer's premises or the Electricity System (in which case the requirements shall apply). - 5.
 Distributed Energy Resources (DER) systems that do not generate electricity, including demand response/demand management systems, unless they impact on the ability of the Basic EG connection to meet these Technical Requirements. - 6.
 Off-grid systems such as Standalone Power Systems (SPS).
 Please refer to Section 4.5.2.2 for more information.